-Aspire Stockton 6-12 Secondary Academy District operates 1 public schools serving 142 students, placing it among the smaller districts in California.
-The school portfolio breaks down into 1 other schools, giving families a clear picture of grade-band coverage before they move, rent, or enrol.
-Aggregated across those campuses, enrollment totals 326 pupils using the NCES Common Core of Data (CCD) 2024-25 release, and the district is geographically located in San Joaquin County County.
+Aspire Stockton 6-12 Secondary Academy District operates 1 public schools serving 142 students, placing it among the smallest districts in California.
+The school portfolio breaks down into 1 combined schools, a small enough portfolio that most families will interact with nearly every campus in the district at some point.
+These enrollment and school figures come from the NCES Common Core of Data (CCD) 2024-25 release, and the district is based in San Joaquin County.

 and 16.3% chronic absenteeism from the 2021-22 Civil Rights Data Collection.
 Demographically, the student body averages 62.8% Hispanic or Latino, 20.9% African American, 5.2% Asian across the district's schools.